LiLynn69/foster-site/members.md

           title: "Member 5"
           excerpt: "Member 5 jfdaskjkl;fds kls djfk kjfdaslk jlfksad jkl jfsakl jlkfds jlk; jfaskdl; "
 ---

+  ## Meet the members of an awesome and brilliant group! ##
+  We are dedicated to riding our bike everyday.
+Our PI is happiest when he can ride.
       {% include feature_row id="intro" type="center" %}

       {% include feature_row %}